Genesis Vision Hits 1-Day Volume of $4.42 (GVT)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Genesis Vision’s genesis date was October 15th, 2017.
+Genesis Vision’s launch date was October 15th, 2017.
 Genesis Vision’s total supply is 4,436,644 tokens and its circulating supply is 4,426,883 tokens.
-Genesis Vision’s official Twitter account is @genesis_vision and its Facebook page is accessible here.
 The Reddit community for Genesis Vision is https://reddit.com/r/genesisvision and the currency’s Github account can be viewed here.
 The official website for Genesis Vision is genesis.vision.
+Genesis Vision’s official Twitter account is @genesis_vision and its Facebook page is accessible here.

-It is usually not presently possible to buy alternative cryptocurrencies such as Genesis Vision directly using US dollars.
-Investors seeking to trade Genesis Vision should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Genesis Vision using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Genesis Vision directly using US dollars.
+Investors seeking to trade Genesis Vision should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Genesis Vision using one of the exchanges listed above.

 new TradingView.widget( { “autosize”: true, “symbol”: “GVTUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );